au-ts/lionsos/examples/firewall/arp/README.md

 # ARP Components

-We have two distinct ARP components, the ARP requester which is responsible for handling ARP requests and maintaing ARP tables, and the ARP responder, which simply responds to ARP requests that have been addressed to the NIC it is attached to.
+We have two distinct ARP components, the ARP requester which is responsible for handling ARP requests and maintaining ARP tables, and the ARP responder, which simply responds to ARP requests that have been addressed to the NIC it is attached to.

 There are two of each of these components, one set for inbound traffic and one for outbound traffic.

 ## ARP Requester

-The ARP requester receieves ARP requests from the router, and if the ARP requester for handling ARP requests for the internal network, also from the webserver component.
+The ARP requester receives ARP requests from the router, and if the ARP requester for handling ARP requests for the internal network, also from the webserver component.
 These requests are of the following structure: